Centre extends wheat procurement, relaxes quality norms

 This year, procurement so far has been about 18 million tonne.
 “So, if you total up, against the stocks of 70.6 million last year, this year our stocks would be 37.5 million tonne,” food secretary Sudhanshu Pandey had said on Saturday.

-India had cut its wheat output estimates from a 111 million tonne to 105 million tonne, down by 5.7%, due to a prolonged spell of dry and hot weather that shrivelled grains.
+India had cut its wheat output estimates from an 111 million tonne to 105 million tonne, down by 5.7%, due to a prolonged spell of dry and hot weather that shriveled grains.